 2. Groom your network

 Professionals at every level should have a broad network on LinkedIn.
 After all, people trust people they know, and assuming you’ve been working for awhile, you should have at least hundreds of LinkedIn connections.
-When you can turn to your network and ask for referrals for business deals or recommendations of vendors, you can move ahead with decision-making with an added element of trust.
+When you can turn to your network and ask for LinkedIn referrals for business deals or recommendations of vendors, you can move ahead with decision-making with an added element of trust.
 Your friends, colleagues, past coworkers, classmates, professional association members, and others make good network connections.

 In parallel to growing your network of connections on LinkedIn, I also recommend you groom that network.
 As LinkedIn becomes more popular, there are more fake profiles.
 Simply accepting every connection that asks could expose you to risk.
 Evaluate any new connection for legitimacy.
 Create notes on how you know connections in your Relationships tab.
 Create a LinkedIn connection policy that makes sense for your business objectives and stick to it.